 I had the chance to dig into the subject of hell deeper than I ever had previously, reassessing my position and belief to make sure that what I believe aligns with Scripture.
-I even put together a presentation should the opportunity arise to share it.
-Fortunately, the presentation is also shareable online so I can embed it here as well, which you can follow along with as you read this post (I will indicate when to change slides with a:

 There is a doctrine known as

-I did not agree with the doctrine then, nor do I now, more so after having gone through the study I'll be presenting.
+I did not agree with the doctrine then, nor do I now, moreso after having gone through this study I'll be presenting.
 To start things off, I decided that the best way to go about this from a fresh perspective was to start from the beginning of the Bible, and go through every verse related to hell.
 To the best of my ability, I put aside all my preconceived notions of it, and started a word search through the Old Testament to see what it had to say about hell.

 Using any Bible software you will find that in the original Hebrew